ladecadence/ASHAB-RS/README.md

 * Rust: (For development and compilation) $ curl https://sh.rustup.rs -sSf | sh
 * ssdv: https://github.com/fsphil/ssdv -> make && sudo make install

+Also in raspi-config, you need to enable the i2c, spi, 1-wire and serial interfaces (serial interface WITHOUT console output).

 The software can be built using cargo, the rust's package manager:

 ```